Ebola outbreak: What travel restrictions have countries imposed?

 The Wall Street Journal has reported that the Trump administration is expected to deploy US public health officers to Kenya to staff a potential quarantine facility, intended for Americans who have been exposed to or are at high risk of testing positive for the virus in the region, as well as for those who have already tested positive.

+Jordan suspended the entry of people arriving from the DRC and Uganda on May 19, according to the Jordanian state news agency.
+The same day, Bahrain, too, suspended the entry of foreign travellers arriving from South Sudan, the DRC and Uganda for 30 days.

-No Ebola cases have been recorded in Canada, the Bahamas or the US.
+No Ebola cases have been recorded in Canada, the Bahamas, the US, Jordan or Bahrain.

 Will these measures stop the spread of the virus?

 The Bundibugyo strain is a rare, highly fatal species of the Ebola virus, which causes severe viral haemorrhagic fever.
 It spreads through close physical contact with the blood or bodily fluids of an infected or deceased person, as well as via contaminated objects.
-Therefore, all measures limiting contact provide an effective way of containing infections.
+Therefore, measures limiting contact provide an effective way of containing infections.

 At the national level in the DRC and Uganda, WHO Director-General Tedros Adhanom Ghebreyesus this week said the response included contact tracing, establishing treatment centres, and infection prevention and control.